zimmytws - Fotolia

 Admins should spell out any risks and get executive support before pursuing any of the following tactics to reduce data center power consumption as a high-density, highly efficient infrastructure can make a data center go thermal in seconds.

-The first panel warning was that virtualization is not a cure-all for reducing data center power consumption.
-Of course, there's a clear advantage to high-density computing -- cramming many virtual machines (VMs) into a single server -- but CPU demands for power and cooling still grow with each VM.
+Virtualization is not a cure-all for reducing data center power consumption.
+Of course, there's a clear advantage to high-density computing -- admins can cram many VMs into a single server -- but CPU demands for power and cooling do grow with each VM.

 Switch to variable-speed fans